Jean717p/Elettronic-Computers/README.md

 This is a collection of solved exercises named by "Es #ExNumber_Date".
-These exercises are concern Assembly x86 programming language and theory, including management of IVT and communication with 8255 and 8259 peripherals.
+These exercises concern Assembly x86 programming language and theory, including management of IVT and communication with 8255 and 8259 peripherals.